Microsoft

 Accessing your Microsoft 365 OneDrive account is done easily by following these instructions:

-1. Enter your FDU NetID and click “Next“.
+1. Enter your FDU NetID and single click “Next“.
 Follow the FDU standard single sign-on prompts to complete the login process

 Note